cawa-93/vite-electron-builder/README.md

 ### Project Structure

-The structure of this template is very similar to the structure of a monorepository.
+The structure of this template is very similar to the structure of a monorepo.

 The entire source code of the program is divided into three modules (packages) that are bundled each independently:
 - [`packages/main`](packages/main)